deepanshs/mrsimulator/docs/installation/users.rst

 If the installation is successful, you should be able to run the following test file in your terminal.
 Download the test file
 `here <https://raw.githubusercontent.com/deepanshs/mrsimulator-examples/master/test_file_v0.3.py?raw=true>`_
-or copy and paste the following code into a python file and run the code.
+or copy and paste the following code into a Python file and run the code.

 .. skip: next